muggy8/improbable/from-me-to-me/X1IapY2Y.md

 It took a while for Melody to catch what I was saying but once she did, she started making her way back to the living room.

 "S-sorry Master Mikay..."
-Melody appoligized softly.
+Melody apologized softly.
 "I-It has completely slipped my mind...
 I'm sorry"

 "Don't worry about it.
 I'm sure we'll find a way around this situation."
 I said trying to comfort her.